BrandonCorey/LS_171/study_guide.md

   - sending acknowledgements
   - storing out of order data in buffer (HOL Blocking)

-**Queing delay** - The amount of time data sits inside of a buffer or queue of a network device
+**Queueing delay** - The amount of time data sits inside of a buffer or queue of a network device
 - Host processing out of order data in the context of TCP protocol (HOL blocking) and storing it in a buffer
 - Routers or switches putting data into a queue before they process it